 Dear Clueless About the Pill,

-You mention in your letter that you don't want your parents to know that you're seeking the pill.
+You mention that you don't want your parents to know that you're seeking the pill.
 If you are a minor (under eighteen years), and you live in the United States, you have rights to confidential reproductive health care.
 What this means is that unless you consent or give permission to your health care provider, s/he cannot disclose your medical records to anyone, including your parents (except in the case of abortion services, which depends on your particular state's law).
 Additionally, since no state or federal laws exist at the present time that would prevent minors from obtaining contraception, teens don't need parental consent or notification to get birth control pills, condoms, emergency contraception, and other contraceptive choices.
-According to The Center for Reproductive Rights, "Access to contraceptive services is considered a fundamental privacy right and has remained so for over three decades."

 Even though you don't need consent, if you are on your parent's insurance and/or live at home, it may still be possible that your parents would find out about your appointments or prescriptions.
 Here are a couple of other things to consider when confidentiality is an issue: